dewith/reviews-polarity/README.md

 # Next steps
 [(Back to top)](#table-of-contents)

-The Neural Network still has room for improvement: it is possible to test pre-penetrated models, make a more exhaustive exploration of hyperparameters or use corpus-trained embeddings in Spanish.
+The Neural Network still has room for improvement: it is possible to test pre-trained models, make a more exhaustive exploration of hyperparameters or use corpus-trained embeddings in Spanish.

 Another option to improve the current project would be include the data about the category of the product or its price.